Royal New Zealand Air Force Band

-The Royal New Zealand Air Force Band is the musical arm of the Royal New Zealand Air Force, based in the capital of Wellington.
+The Royal New Zealand Air Force Band (formerly the Central Band of the Royal New Zealand Air Force until 2012) is the musical arm of the Royal New Zealand Air Force, based in the capital of Wellington.
 It is part of the Air Force Reserve, and is composed of part-time musicians.

 It is a 65-member band that consists of the following ensembles: